Drink More Water: Why Staying Hydrated Is the Simplest Health Hack You’re Probably Overlooking

 9. Better Joint and Muscle Health

 Water lubricates joints and tissues, reducing friction.
-If you’re active, hydration also prevents muscle cramps and helps your body recover faster after workouts.
+If you’re active, hydration also prevents muscle cramps and supports normal muscle function and recovery after exercise.

 10. A Youthful Boost for the Whole Body